ranand12/blog/_posts/2020-04-24-bloginvesthealth.md

 ![tenor (1)](/assets/blogposts/bloginvest/consistency.gif){: .align-center}

 1. **Investing**  - You have all heard of "[dollar cost averaging](https://www.investopedia.com/terms/d/dollarcostaveraging.asp)".
 It is more important to be consistent to build wealth in the long run than trying to time the market.
-2. **Creating online content** - Like I said earlier, don't be like me - create one content in 2012 and wait another 8 years to produce the next one.
+2. **Creating online content** - Like I said earlier, don't be like me ie create the first post in 2012 and wait another 8 years to produce the next one.
 [Be consistent, show up.](https://www.hanselman.com/blog/11EssentialCharacteristicsForBeingAGoodTechnicalAdvocateOrInterviewer.aspx)
 3. **Physical health** - You don't build good health by doing workouts for 3 hours/day for one month and nothing for the next 11 months.
 Regular consistent manageable workouts are what lead to good health.

 **<u>But I'm not there yet</u>**